solyarisoftware/WeBAD/README.md

   Currently this is considered the common way to push speech messages on a voice interfaced system.
   Wake word detection, especially if you want to have your own custom word sequences, need a specialized training of a neural net and a cpu-intensive run-time engine that has to run on the browser.

-WeBAD just escapes from this approach.
+  > WeBAD just escapes from wake word approach.
+Some solutions in [references](#references)

 - (2) Push-to-talk

-  That's the traditional/safe way to generate audio messages (see radio mobile/walkie-talkie).
+  That's the traditional reliable way to generate audio messages (see radio mobile/walkie-talkie).
   The user push a button, start to talk, release the button when finished to talk.
   Note that push to talk could be implemented on the browser in two way: